jeremydecola/Mystic-Nights-Online/README.md

 TBD

 ## *PROGRESS*
+### 0.7.2
+* Implemented error handling for Account Creation/Deletion and Login

 ### 0.7.1
 * Added session player_id tracking
   * Fixes incorrect Map Select behavior on Lobbies other than Lobby at index 1